Why Feedback Cultures Fail — and What Systems Need Instead

 The ability to be changed by what you hear.

 When systems develop that capability, people speak naturally.
-They don’t need to be trained into honesty.
+They do not need to be trained into honesty.

 They simply stop needing to protect themselves from the consequences of truth.

-Feedback becomes what it was meant to be.
+Feedback becomes what it was always meant to be.

 Not criticism.
 Not performance management.
 Not a ritual.